SeaSBee/go-logx/README.md

-# go-logX - High-Performance Structured Logging Package
+# go-logx - High-Performance Structured Logging Package

 go-logX is a highly concurrent, memory-efficient, and production-grade logging package built on top of Uber's Zap library.
 It provides structured JSON logging with automatic sensitive data masking, zero-allocation patterns, and robust concurrency safety.